We have provided a high-quality Design and Technology Curriculum which will inspire and challenge our pupils by:

 - Providing a curriculum which will develop key technical knowledge and skills

 - Teaching the technical vocabulary to enable pupils to discuss, investigate and evaluate designs

 - Designing and making products for a purpose and user

 - Investigating and evaluating existing products and their own products

-As a school, we have chosen to use a published scheme, Kapow Design and Technology, which uses the content from the D & T Association’s ‘Projects on a Page’, to teach the Design Technology Curriculum in Key Stage 1 and 2.
-The Scheme of Work meets the requirements for the National Curriculum for Design and Technology, and enables our teachers to deliver creative, inspiring and engaging lessons.
-The scheme also provides for progression in skills and knowledge.
+As a school, we use Kapow Design and Technology, which meets the requirements of the EYFS Statutory Framework and Development Matters (Expressive Arts and Design) and the National Curriculum for Design and Technology, and enables our teachers to deliver creative, inspiring and engaging lessons.
+The scheme has been adapted to meet the needs of our school.
 The curriculum content covers the following areas:

 - Cooking and Nutrition,